Own-Data-Privateer/hoardy-web/README.md

 - wast `webRequest` API capabilities of Firefox-based browsers (but they give no way to archive WebSockets data ATM, unfortunately);
 - meager `webRequest` API and the wast debugging API capabilities of Chromium-based browsers (archival of WebSockets data appears to be theoretically possible, but it's not implemented ATM); which is rather hacky, produces pretty annoying UI (all [alternatives](#alternatives) that use Chromium-based browsers suffer from exactly the same issue), and will probably stop working at least in Chrome eventually, given how persistently Google pushes for Manifest V3 and WebExtension API restrictions in its quest to tame ad-blockers.

+See the extension's ["Help" page](./extension/page/help.org) (or the "Help" button in the extension's UI, which will make it interactive) for a long detailed description of what it does step-by-step and how each of its main configuration options changes its behaviour.

 Also, as far as I'm aware, `wrrarms` is a tool that can do more useful stuff to your WRR archives than any other tool can do to any other file format for HTTP dumps with the sole exception of WARC.

 For example, you can feed [`wrrarms`](./tool/) a subset of your archives produced by the [add-on](./extension/) and it will [generate a static offline website mirror a-la `wget -mpk`](./tool/#mirror), but then you can discover you dislike the result, change some options and re-generate the mirror **without re-downloading anything**.